-- How easy is it to find and open a work instruction?
+- How easy is it to find and open a work instruction or an assembly instruction?

-- How easy is it to proceed through the work instruction and finish it?
+- How easy is it to proceed through the work instruction, follow the step by step guidance and finish it?

-- How easy is it to make mistakes when executing an instruction?
+- How easy is it to make mistakes when executing complex tasks?

 2. Available features

 Features should never be underestimated.
 Your highly usable platform will not go very far without meaningful features.
-Work instruction platforms tend to cater to specific industries or use cases and your desired features depend on them as well.
+Electronic work instruction software tend to cater to specific industries or use cases and your desired features depend on them as well.
 Yet, some functionalities are appreciated regardless of industry or use case.
 These include, but are certainly not limited to:

-Version management: Can we make changes to an existing procedure, without losing historical versions?
-Can we go back to historical versions of a procedure?
+Version management: Can we make changes to an existing process, without losing historical versions?
+Can we go back to historical versions of a process?

-Execution permissions: Can we give a specific user the permission to execute a specific instruction?
-Can we create groups and give them permissions to execute a procedure?
+Execution permissions: Can we give a specific user or operator the permission to execute a specific instruction?
+Can we create groups of operators and give them permissions to execute a procedure?

-Conditional branching: Can the user be routed to different tasks based on the user’s input?
+Conditional branching: Can an operator be routed to different tasks based on the operator’s input?

 Support of multimedia: Can we embed images, videos, PDFs and third-party URLs?